Esperanza Peace and Justice Center

-The Esperanza Peace and Justice Center was founded in 1987 and was mostly made up of Chicana activists.
-They are an activist group looking to unite the world and San Antonio on its issues concerning diversity and spread peace around the world.
-During its early years, they were active and voiced out against the KKK, they used mural projects that engaged art skills at a young age, and they focused on including the Queer community with an Art Exhibit in Texas.
-The Esperanza Peace and Justice Center continues to be an outspoken force to this day who advocates for peace and justice.
+The Esperanza Peace and Justice Center, founded in 1987, is a nonprofit organization established to advocate for LGBTQ rights, basic civil rights, and economic justice.
+Located in San Antonio, Texas, the Center also promotes cultural arts and works to preserve historic buildings in San Antonio’s West Side.

 Early years

-In its early years, the movement was brought up mostly by queer Chicana activist who were looking to unite peace movements not only in San Antonio, but in the Texas. the executive director Susan Guerra worked out of a building at North Flores Street in San Antonio.
-Not long after, in 1988, Graciela Sanchez became executive director after returning from film school in Cuba and she holds the position to this day.
-Sanchez, who is Yale-educated, had worked at civil rights organizations and had thoughts of being an attorney before eventually finding herself becoming executive director for the Esperanza Peace and Justice Center in San Antonio.
-Sanchez had “wanted to focus on issues that weren’t male-centered.”
+The Center was founded in 1987 by a group of Chicana activists.
+In its early years, the movement was looking to unite peace movements not only in San Antonio, but in all of Texas.
+The Center opened with Susan Guerro as executive director, who worked out of a building at North Flores Street.
+In 1988, Graciela Sanchez became executive director after returning from film school in Cuba and she holds the position to this day.

 Graciela Sanchez and The Esperanza Peace and Justice Center had rough times, particularly at the beginning.
 They were one of few who addressed the LGBTQ community and its issues, and for that reason they were looked down upon in many places.
 Graciela notes that they “suffered for it,” often times being kicked out of buildings and defunded by the city.
 They would later win a lawsuit against the city.
 A lot of Graciela’s fighting spirit is attributed to her family and their involvement in activism.
-Sanchez’s mother, Isabel, was well known for her advocation for children on the West Side and often she “held people accountable and spoke her mind.”
-Also, Graciela’s grandmother had a history of activism, going door-to-door asking neighbors to sign petitions for the city to provide electricity.
-Sanchez has felt the effects of this kind of work though, saying “The work at Esperanza has caused a lot of attacks towards [me] personally.”
+Sanchez’s mother, Isabel, was well known for her advocation for children on the West Side and often she "held people accountable and spoke her mind."
+Also, Graciela's grandmother had a history of activism, going door-to-door asking neighbors to sign petitions for the city to provide electricity.
+Sanchez has felt the effects of this kind of work though, saying "The work at Esperanza has caused a lot of attacks towards [me] personally."
 But she has also noted the effects and impact that she has seen growing on a lot of young Mexican American children.

 Mission

-The goal of the Esperanza Peace and Justice Center is to be there for women who have suffered through inequality due to their race, who they are attracted to, sexuality, gender or working class.
-Their aim is to create bonds between each other by educating and uplifting one another.
-It is spearheaded by mostly Latinas and most being lesbian.
-It is an organization that is feminists, politically progressive and generally outspoken for women.
-Art and cultural programs are used to spread their messages and bring together different and diverse communities.
+Esperanza was established to advocate for LGBTQ rights, basic civil rights, and economic justice.
+The Center offers both cultural and arts programs, in addition to working to preserve historic buildings in San Antonio’s West Side.
+The name "Esperanza" was chosen as it is the Spanish word for "hope".